makandra/katapult/README.md

 - The application model should be order-agnostic.
 There is a #prepare_render method in `ApplicationModel` for things that need to happen between parsing and rendering the application model.
+- The application model should be idempotent, meaning it should be possible to generate it over and over again without breaking code.

 ### Debugging
-Add the `@announce-output` tag to `katapult` features in order to have any output logged to your terminal.
+Add the `@announce-output` tag to Katapult features in order to have any output logged to your terminal.
 Note that each step will print all output to date, so you will see things multiple times.

 To precisely debug errors occurring _inside_ the generated application, use `script/kta`.
-You could also just cd to the test app directory, but since it is destroyed between test runs, you'd need to `cd ../../aruba/katapult_test_app` after each test.
+It is a helper script that will execute whatever command you pass it, but in the directory of the generated application.
+While you could cd to the test app and run your command there, you'd need to `cd ../../aruba/katapult_test_app` after each test run, because the tmp/aruba directory gets wiped before each test.

 When fixing issues in the generated app, make a commit in the app first.
 When you've fixed it, the diff will show you what you need to port back to katapult.

-### Typical issues
+#### Typical issues
 Be sure to check this list when you encounter strange issues during development.

 - Spring was running in a directory that does not exist any more.
 This will